Protocols for Quantum Weak Coin Flipping: TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol

 \section{TDPG-to-Explicit-protocol Framework (TEF) and Bias 1/10 Game and Protocol}

 In this section, we give a framework for converting a TDPG (with EBM or valid transitions) into an explicit protocol, approaching the same bias.
 In fact, we introduce a slightly different condition which is similar to the EBM condition but involves projectors.
 These conditions (valid, EBM and the one we introduce) are equivalent but we defer this discussion to the appendix.
 This is because, in the present and subsequent section, we explicitly construct the matrices to show the required conditions are satisfied for TDPGs of interest.
-In particular, we begin by constructing the appropriate matrices corresponding to the three basic moves involving a single point---raise, split and merge (\Exaref{pointRaise}, \Exaref{split} and \Exaref{merge} resp.).
+In particular, we begin by constructing the appropriate matrices corresponding to the three \emph{basic} moves involving a single point---raise, split and merge (\cref{exa:pointRaise}, \cref{exa:split} and \cref{exa:merge} resp.).
 These already recover the bias 1/6 protocol from the bias 1/6 TDPG.
 To go below, we construct matrices for \emph{advanced} moves that take three points to two points (and also two points to two points), corresponding to Mochon's TDPG approaching bias $1/10$.
-Together with the three basic moves, these allow us to construct protocols approaching bias $1/10$.
+Together with the three \emph{basic} moves, these allow us to construct protocols approaching bias $1/10$.
 The construction of \emph{advanced} moves is perturbative.
 Thus, going below $1/10$ requires more work and that is covered in the next section.

 \emph{Remark about prior work.} To establish the equivalence between TDPG and WCF protocols, prior works \cite{ACG+14} and \cite{Mochon07} also showed a way to convert a TDPG into a WCF protocol.
-However, one of the primary differences compared to our work is that, as we shall see, the message register in our case decouples after each round as we suitably place projectors (which correspond to cheat detection).
+However, one of the primary differences compared to our work is that, as we \atul{alluded to in the introduction,} the message register in our case decouples after each round as we suitably place projectors (which correspond to cheat detection).
 This leads to simplifications---both mathematical and practical.